Shareena Clanton: Career

-In 2009, before graduating from WAAPA, Clanton had her feature film debut playing Leah in the comedy Stone Bros., before being a main cast member in the TV series Ben Elton Live from Planet Earth in 2011.
+In 2009, before graduating from WAAPA, Clanton had her feature film debut playing Leah in the stoner comedy Stone Bros., before becoming a main cast member in the sketch comedy variety series Ben Elton Live from Planet Earth in 2011.

-In theatre, she starred in a main stage performance for the first time in the production of Alan Ayckbourn's My Wonderful Day at the Ensemble Theatre in Sydney in 2011.
+In theatre, Clanton starred in a main stage performance for the first time in a 2011 production of Alan Ayckbourn's My Wonderful Day at Sydney's Ensemble Theatre.
 This was followed by playing Adrianna in a season of The Comedy of Errors and Ariel in The Tempest with the Shakespeare WA.

-Clanton has starred in multiple television series, including Redfern Now (1 episode, 2012) and Wentworth (2013–2017), where she was the youngest member of the main cast.
+Clanton has starred in numerous television series, including a 2012 episode of Indigenous drama Redfern Now.
+She then landed an ongoing role in prison drama Wentworth from 2013 to 2017, as Doreen Anderson, an Aboriginal woman from an inner city community wracked by drugs, alcohol and abuse.
+She was the youngest member of the main cast and her performance saw her nominated for Most Outstanding Newcomer at the Logie Awards in 2014.

+In 2019, Clanton made her directorial debut with Ilbijerri Ensemble's production of Conversations with the Dead at Melbourne's Arts Centre.

-In 2021 Clanton was announced to appear as Sheila Canning 2 in the soap opera Neighbours.
+In 2021, Clanton was announced to appear as Sheila Canning 2 in the soap opera Neighbours.
 Prior to her first on-screen appearance on the show, Clanton made public her displeasure about working on the show due to racism.
 According to Clanton, an unnamed cast member taunted her about her ethnicities twice and was not only defended by another cast member, but Clanton's rebuke of the actor resulted in Clanton being told she made the other cast members "uncomfortable".
 In the weeks that followed, Fremantle Australia began an investigation into these allegations, and at the same time, former cast members Sharon Johal, Meyne Wyatt, Remy Hii, Menik Gooneratne, and Sachin Joab also came forward with allegations of racism.
 The investigation into the racism scandal was concluded in late 2021, but the findings were not made public.

-She appeared as Valerie in seven episodes of Joe vs. Carole in 2022.
-Also in 2022, Clanton voiced the character of Deb in the animated series Childish Deano.
+Clanton appeared as Valerie in seven episodes of 2022 miniseries Joe vs. Carole which was based on the real life story of Tiger King personalities, Joe Exotic and Carole Baskin.
+That same year, Clanton voiced the character of Deb in the animated series Childish Deano.

-In 2023, she plays Ruby, a ranger who becomes the main character's friend, in the award-winning miniseries The Lost Flowers of Alice Hart on Amazon Prime Video.

-In 2024, Clanton appeared in the second season of The Twelve on Foxtel.
-She was later named as part of the cast for 2025 Stan series Invisible Boys.
+In 2023, Clanton played the role of Ruby, a ranger who becomes the main character's friend, in the award-winning miniseries The Lost Flowers of Alice Hart on Amazon Prime Video.
+She subsequently appeared in the 2024 second season of The Twelve on Foxtel.
+She was later named as part of the cast for 2025 Stan series Invisible Boys. going on to play the role of Karla Hammersmith.